About inspiration and empowerment

 I always talk about the power of words.
 But what about the power of images?
 A picture is worth a thousand words, they say.
 Indeed, images can give us inspiration and motivate us – the brightness of colours and the variety of shapes can help us find our inner peace or experience a wide range of emotions.

 Indeed, this metaphor comes to my mind, every time I have a bad day and feel overwhelmed.
-It actually puts a smile in my face not only because of its intrinsic cuteness (I mean, come on), but also because it reminds me of all the great times I had as an interpreting student in Edinburgh (I know, sounds too nostalgic and it's not even that long ago, but I really miss those days).
+It always puts a smile in my face not only because of its intrinsic cuteness (I mean, come on), but also because it reminds me of all the great times I had as an interpreting student in Edinburgh.

-Another reason why I love this metaphor is because it perfectly illustrates the profession of interpreters: An interpreter's voice has to sound calm in order to convey meanings naturally and seemingly effortlessly.
+Another reason why I love this metaphor is because it perfectly describes the profession of interpreters: An interpreter's voice has to sound calm in order to convey meanings naturally and seemingly effortlessly.
 At the same time, the ‘paddling’ describing all the work, preparation and stress associated with an interpreting assignment.
-What is magical about this phrase, is the fact that it can be applied in several aspects of our lives.
-We tend to get impressed by other people's achievements or relationships without really thinking of all the sacrifices and all the efforts they have made in order to be successful and have the life they do now.
+What makes this phrase even more powerful, is the fact that it can be applied in several aspects of our lives.
+We tend to get impressed by other people's achievements or relationships without really thinking of all the sacrifices and all the efforts they had to make in order to be successful and have the life they do now.
 We focus on the tip of the iceberg without seeing what lies beneath the water.
 We tend to have the erroneous belief that it all took place from one day to the next which couldn’t be further away from reality.

 And as a language nerd, I can't help but bringing up another (and equally cool) version of this saying.
 'Interpreters are like ducks, calm on the surface but paddling like hell underneath' - and yes, I can totally relate to this version too (and I am sure that many of you do too): There are some moments in life that we are all paddling like hell, being clumsy as hell, making mistakes but still doing our best in our own little journeys.

-P.S.: I recently heard of the word sonder (n.). for the first time.
-This noun describes the realisation that each person lives a life as complex as one's own - a life full of challenges, personal struggles and relentless 'paddling'.
+P.S.: I recently heard of the word sonder (n.)..
+This noun describes the realisation that each person lives a life as complex as one's own, a life full of challenges, personal struggles and relentless 'paddling'.